 2011 Selection #20

 Up to this point, the closest Kravitz had come to courting the black sound directly was on sections of 5 (1998).
 On Black & White America, the Shuggie Otis throwback "Superlove" and its ilk coexist with familiar guitar-rock noisemakers in harmony.
-Length continues to plague Lenny Kravitz; the album overstays its welcome.
-Even with that variable, Black & White America is far from a poor showing, it's simply too much of good thing at times.
+Length continues to plague Lenny Kravitz, but even with that Black & White America is far from a poor showing.

 2011 Selection #19